govindarajanv/secrets-finder/README.md

 on: [push]

 jobs:
-  merge_conflict_job:
+  secret_scan:
     runs-on: ubuntu-latest
-    name: Find merge conflicts
+    name: Find secrets
     steps:
     # Checkout the source code so we have some files to look at.
     - uses: actions/checkout@v2
-      # Run the actual merge conflict finder
+    # Run the secrets finder
-      - name: Secret finder
+    - name: secrets finder
-        uses: govindarajanv/secrets-finder@v2.5
+      uses: govindarajanv/secrets-finder@v2.6
 ```

 On each push, it will now run the scan for secrets